 “Ashley has been drug free since that night of her ordeal.

-She has been a celebrate recovery leader, helping others who struggle with addiction…
+She has been a celebate recovery leader, helping others who struggle with addiction…

 Brian Nichols is currently serving multiple life sentences without the possibility of parol.